-The key problem in the resolution of disputes is a weak Kyrgyz judicial system that fails to act as an independent arbiter.
-Since most of these disputes are between foreign investors and the Kyrgyz Government, local courts serve as an executor of the authorities’ political agenda.
+The key problem in dispute resolution is the weak and opaque Kyrgyz judicial system that often fails to act as an independent arbiter, according to local business associations and councils.
+Since most of these disputes are between foreign investors and the Kyrgyz Government, local courts often serve as executors of the authorities’ political agenda.
 Regulations and enforcement actions can be appealed and are adjudicated in the national court system.

 Laws and Regulations on Foreign Direct Investment

 The Kyrgyz Republic’s main legal framework for foreign direct investment remains